keveightysev/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Express has built in functionality to let you route your endpoints, letting you break up an application into smaller parts.
+It also has helpers such as .status() and .send() (among others) that make writing API servers easier.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+A function that receives requests and can perform operations on them, and then either return the response or pass the modified response to the next process in the pipeline.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+Everything is a resource, but specifically it is the data that we're working with and each individual item within the database.
+Resources have unique URIs to access them.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+It can return a response code ranging from 200-226

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+We can partition the application using routers.

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your _Project Manager_ as collaborator on Github.
+- [x] Add your _Project Manager_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [x] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
-- [ ] Add your _Project Manager_ as a Reviewer on the Pull-request
+- [x] Add your _Project Manager_ as a Reviewer on the Pull-request
-- [ ] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.
+- [x] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.

 ## Database Persistence Helpers